pagaleve/example-checkout-react-native/README.md

 3. Run `yarn` (or `npm install`)
 4. `yarn start`

+## Usage

+Simulation environment for creating a fake store and payment simulation

+<a href="https://sandbox-checkout.pagaleve.io/simulate?bypass=1&individualId=98765432100"> Click here to simulate a successful payment </a>

 ## Folders

 - `src`: Contains the source code of the project.